Analysis | Twelve NFL teams have never won the Super Bowl. A few of them have a real chance this year.

 4. Los Angeles Chargers (3-1)

 Closest call — After one quarter in Super Bowl XXIX, the Chargers were only down by seven points to the San Francisco 49ers.
-The Bolts ended up getting blown out in their only turn on that stage.
+The Chargers ended up getting blown out in their only turn on that stage.

 Outlook — The Chiefs were a fairly luckless outfit until Patrick Mahomes led them to a championship in his second season as a starter, so why can’t fellow strong-armed AFC West quarterback Justin Herbert do the same?